Jmnblnk54/parking/README.md

-# YUGO WEB APPLICATION #
+# PARKING WEB APPLICATION

 Looking for a way to earn some extra cash?
 Check out our new parking app that lets you rent out your parking spot!
 Whether you're away on vacation or just have an extra spot in your driveway, now you can turn it into a money maker.
 And for drivers, finding a parking spot has never been easier.
 No more circling the block endlessly or dealing with expensive parking garages.
 With our app, you can find a spot near your destination and reserve it ahead of time.
 Plus, you'll be helping out your community by reducing the number of cars on the road.
 It's a win-win situation!

-### Table of Contents ###
+### Table of Contents

     Project Title